Judge Mathis and the Recording Connection: Teaming up to Create Unique Career Opportunities

 HOW IT BEGAN

 When Judge Mathis invited Brian Kraft, Chief Academic Officer of the Recording Radio Film Connection to appear on Dr. Drew’s Lifechangers to give away an apprenticeship (externship) opportunity to a troubled young man named Tracy Wilson, the experience was nothing short of inspiring for all involved.
 This prompted Kraft, along with the school’s CEO James Petulla, to establish The Connectors scholarship fund to expand the apprenticeship (externship) opportunity to others who need a hand up.
 Through the scholarship fund, no-charge apprenticeship (externship)s in a variety of careers are now regularly made available to qualified candidates.
 It is through this program that the Recording Connection is now partnering with Judge Mathis to provide these apprenticeship (externship) opportunities.

 WHY APPRENTICESHIP IS A POWERFUL TOOL

 Traditional colleges or trade schools typically follow a classroom format where some students, unfortunately, can fall through the cracks.
 By contrast, apprenticeship (externship) allows the student to be guided and instructed one-on-one by someone with proven success in their chosen career.
 The Recording Connection uses the mentor-apprentice (extern) method exclusively, combining in-studio mentoring with a structured curriculum to give the apprentice (extern) an unmatched opportunity to connect to the recording industry, and to a new career.

-Judge Mathis and the Recording Connection have partnered to provide this one-of-a-kind learning opportunity FREE OF CHARGE to those who need it.
+Judge Mathis and the Recording Connection have partnered to provide this one-of-a-kind learning opportunity at NO COST to those who need it.
 To learn more about the Recording Connection, please click here.